chanchunkiu/Resume_Builder/README.md

 # Resume_Builder
-Most resume builder needed a subscription to use so I build one for myself.
+Most resume builders require a subscription to use, so I built one for myself.

-requiremens: install flask and wt_forms
+Requirements: install Flask and wt_forms

-How to use?
+## How to use?
-Firstly run the python file app.py in terminal and copy the link of ip address to your browser
+Firstly, run the Python file app.py in the terminal and copy the link of ip address to your browser